Welcome to today's edition of the Rush 24-7 podcast.

 And again, that'll be an ongoing process.

-The question is when someone is your avowed enemy, can you sit down and trust them?
+The question is, when someone is your avowed enemy, can you sit down and trust them?

-And and you know they'll trust but verify.
+And the old trust but verify.

 I just love the Democrats in this war funding bill last week.